Esperance growers using chaff decks and chaff lining

 Jump to a Section

-Insights into harvest week seed control tactics using chaff lining or tramlining
+Insights into harvest weed seed control tactics using chaff lining or tramlining

 Adrian Perks – Esperence grower using an EMAR chaff deck system for harvest weed seed control.

 Nick says the growers all felt that they needed to use HWSC tactics to stay ahead of the weed pressure on their farms.
 One grower indicated that he would need to return to a mixed farming operation if he did not take action to reduce the weed numbers in his farming system.

 “Several growers in and around Esperance had used narrow windrow burning and chaff carts in the past but had found it was often difficult to get a clean and safe burn on the residue, either because summer rain had made them too damp, or because the risk of fire escaping meant it required too much attention to burn safely,” he says.
 “Changing to chaff lining or chaff tramlining was an easy decision for these growers because there is no further effort required after harvest to get a kill on the weeds.”